-Final budget to actual results include expenditures in excess of budget by \$1.8 million or 0.6%.
+Final budget to actual results include expenditures in excess of budget by \$6.3 million or 2.2%.

-The largest deviation from final budget is the result of an additional transfer from the General fund to the Capital Projects fund in the amount of \$9 million, which is shown within the category of intergovernmental expenses.
-Use of this funding will be determined at a later date, but will most likely be used for capital projects or other one-time costs.
+The largest deviation from final budget is the result of an additional transfer from the General fund to the Capital Projects fund in the amount of \$21 million, which is shown within the category of intergovernmental expenses.
+Use of this funding will be determined at a later date but will most likely be used for capital projects or other one-time costs.

-The number and duration of vacancies within the county contributed to wage savings of \$1.4 million and benefit savings of \$3.8 million for FY2021.
+The number and duration of vacancies within the county contributed to wage savings of \$1.4 million and benefit savings of \$3.6 million for FY2022.
 The County is self-insured for both health insurance and workers compensation, therefore, variances exist at the end of the fiscal year based on actual experience.
-For FY2021, health insurance and workers compensation costs were under budget by approximately \$2.5 million and \$0.5 million respectively.
+For FY2022, health insurance and workers compensation costs were under budget by approximately \$2.3 million and \$0.1 million respectively.
 The remaining benefit variance is related to FICA, unemployment compensation, other insurance, employee recognition and development programs, and pension.

-Departmental savings totaled \$1.5 million or 1% as a result of department heads' efforts to reduce costs and focus on operational efficiencies.
+Departmental savings totaled \$0.2 million or less than 1% as a result of department heads' efforts to control spending.